What is a C-61/D-62 Air and Water Balancing Contractor?

 The ultimate goal of water and air balancing is to maximize optimum energy efficiency and operating cost.

-Contractors that specialize in HVAC balancing can work in a variety of setting including:
+Contractors that specialize in HVAC balancing can work in a variety of settings including:

 Their goal is often to achieve energy efficiency but also to help clients comply with air and water balancing standards.